Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/internal_commands/clipboard.md

 **jpg**</td><td>

 Forces image data on the clipboard to be pasted in JPEG format (overriding the Preferences default setting).
-You can also specify the JPEG image quality.
+You can optionally specify the JPEG image quality, as a value from 1 to 100.

 *Example:* `Clipboard PASTE=jpg:85`
 </td></tr><tr><td>